JacobEberhardt/decentralized-energy-trading/parity-authority/docker/README.md

   }
 }
 ```
-4. Make sure cleanup the chain via `docker-compose down -v` before starting it with the new chain spec.
+4. Make sure to cleanup the chain via `docker-compose down -v` before starting it with the new chain spec.